hclimente/hclimente.github.io/_posts/2025-04-26-fixed-effects.md

 where $\mathbf{y}$ is the trait, $\beta_0$ is the intercept, $\beta_1$ is the effect size of the variant, $\mathbf{x}$ is the genotype of the variant, and $\epsilon$ is the error term.
 The model assumes that the error term follows a normal distribution with mean 0 and variance $\sigma^2$.
 Typically, the genotype is coded as 0, 1, or 2, depending on the number of minor alleles carried by the individual.
 The effect size $\beta_1$ is estimated using maximum likelihood estimation (MLE) or restricted maximum likelihood estimation (REML).

+In a GWAS metaanalysis, the effect sizes from multiple studies are combined to obtain a more precise estimate of the effect size.
+The GWASs to be combined using a **fixed effects model**, which assumes that the effect size is the same across all studies.
+This is in contrast to a **random effects model**, which assumes that the effect size varies across studies.
+The fixed effects model is appropriate when the studies are similar in design and population, while the random effects model is more appropriate when the studies are heterogeneous.

 # Fixed effects

 $$